-Rawa Community School in the Pilbara has taken the innovative approach of engaging a Perth-based speech pathologist – Diana Rigg of PLD Literacy Resources- to help tackle its literacy problems.
+Rawa Community School in the Pilbara has taken the innovative approach of engaging a Perth-based speech pathologist – Diana Rigg of PLD Literacy Resources- to help tackle its Literacy in Remote communities.

 When Rigg’s first introduced her 5-step PLD literacy program into Rawa at the start of 2010, all of the school’s 70 students aged between 5 and 8 were illiterate and classified as ‘non-readers’.
 Following the first year of the program, the number of ‘non-readers’ has decreased from 100% to 64% and Rigg is confident she can teach even the most disadvantaged student to read within six months.
 While there is an Aboriginal Literacy Strategy (ALS) Program is in place, Rigg’s believes it has some “gaps” and isn’t specialist enough to tackle the range of issues teacher face working in these communities.